We are all familiar with the Google Drive storage. There are many ways to stop uploading for PC and smartphones.

-How to stop Google Drive Upload?
+How to Force Stop Google Drive Upload?

 But recently, a weird incident happened to me.
 I was away from my Wi-Fi, and a video file of around 2 GB started uploading to my Google Drive.
 I didn’t care initially, but that upload made my internet connection very slow.
 The biggest problem was that I couldn’t find any option to either pause or completely cancel that upload.

-1. Disconnect your device from the network connection
+Disconnect your device from the Network Connection

 Disconnecting mobile internet connections is fairly simple, and I don’t think I’ve to demonstrate how to do that.
 You can simply put your smartphone on “Airplane Mode,” or you can manually turn off the “Wi-Fi” and “Mobile Internet” connection.

 Android 9 comes with a pretty amazing feature that lets you disable internet connections for specific apps.
-For that, you have to follow these simple steps-
+For that, you have to follow these simple steps.

 - Here, you will see the “Data usage details” option.
 Tap on it.